rexrainbow/phaser3-rex-notes/docs/docs/animation.md

 - `sortFrames` : Frame names numerically sorted.
 Default value is `true`.
 - `defaultTextureKey` : The key of the texture all frames of the animation will use.
 Can be overridden on a per frame basis.
 - `skipMissedFrames` : Skip frames if the time lags, or always advanced anyway?
 Default value is `true`.
+- `randomFrame` : Start playback of this animation from a randomly selected frame?
+Default value is `false`.
 - `delay` : Delay before starting playback.
 Value given in milliseconds.
 - `duration` : How long the animation should play for in milliseconds.
 If not given its derived from `frameRate`.
 - `frameRate` : The frame rate of playback in frames per second.
 Default value is `24`.